 In this article i’m going to highlight certain aspects of the antique tool collectors market that go far beyond the obvious.
 There are Norris, Stanley, Preston and Record tools collectors amongst other makers which are obvious choices due to the literature available to collectors.

 What is truly rare?
-Well there are rare tools from many makers that’s true but these pale into insignificance compared with a 17th century ivory slide rule that recently sold for £11k + 18% buyers premium or an artefact that comes from the Titanic for example for its historical significance.
+Well, there are rare tools from many makers that’s true but these pale insignificance compared with a 17th-century ivory slide rule that recently sold for £11k + 18% buyers premium or an artefact that comes from the Titanic for example for its historical significance.
 Rarity can come in many forms whether that’s because of the survival rate or purely because not many were made.
 Rarity has to be widely appreciated for them to have a higher commercial value and this only comes when certain aspects of the community start to also appreciate that topic.

 There are collectors who are authorities within their niche subject and some tool dealers who specialise in very rare tools, these dealers usually put their money where their mouths are and should be respected for their knowledge and judgement.
 I’d say there are some historians and writers who research details but not necessarily understand the antique tool market, these are very interesting and are a vital part of the industry.
 Auctioneers on the other hand just need to know facts and leave the bidders to decide prices but again those final prices are only subject to who was available to bid at the time and not necessarily the true full worth.

-Yes, it’s a bit of a minefield at first but those who learn to love antiques will also know the are only custodians of what they and others cherish, saving them for future generations who one day one day appreciate the importance of keeping them safe.
+Yes, it’s a bit of a minefield at first but those who learn to love antiques will also know they are only custodians of what they and others cherish, saving them for future generations who one day appreciate the importance of keeping them safe.